Call for Proposals

 Who selects projects for a SPARK NS program?

-The selection committee includes scientists who are generally familiar with relevant experimental methods and the subject matter, industry leaders with expertise in the various stages of the development and commercialization of therapeutics, and SPARK NS staff.
-Applicants for a SPARK NS program initially submit a written proposal describing their proposed product, which is reviewed by a selection committee.
-The selection committee chooses finalists from the pool of applicants.
-SPARK NS makes the final decisions about which projects to admit to the program.
+Scientists who are generally familiar with relevant experimental methods and the subject matter, industry leaders with expertise in the various stages of the development and commercialization of therapeutics, and SPARK NS initially screen written applications for program fit.
+Finalists are chosen from the pool of applicants and present virtually to a Selection Committee.

 Who are SPARK NS industry expert advisors?